Master Arts & Cultural Management: FAQ

 How much does the Masters programme Arts and Cultural Management cost?

 Costs depend on the option you choose.
-For the 3-semester course with 60 CP you pay 7,284 EUR in total.
-For the 4-semester course with 90 CP it is 9,284 EUR in total.
-Each certificate costs 2.460 EUR per certificate.
-Furthermore, you pay the current term contribution of about 210 EUR per semester.
+For the 3-semester course with 60 CP you pay a tuition fee of 7,284 EUR in total.
+For the 4-semester course with 90 CP the tuition fee is 9,284 EUR in total.
+Each certificate costs 2.460 EUR.
+Furthermore, you pay the current semester fee of about 210 EUR per semester.

 Is it possible to pay the tuition fees by instalments?